-She then led him into another room, where there was a great tub full of the juice of apples, and, taking some up in a cup, she desired him to taste whether it was cider.
-Tommy tasted, and said it was very sweet and pleasant, but not cider.
-"Well," said the woman, "let us try another cask."
-She then took out some liquor of another barrel, which she gave him, and Tommy, when he had tasted it, said that it really was eider.
-"But pray," said he, "what do you do to the apple-juice to make it cider?
-The Woman .- Nothing at all.
-Tommy .-How, then, should it become cider? for I am sure what you gave me at first is not cider.
-The Woman. -Why, we put the juice into a large cask, and let it stand in some warm place, where it soon begins to ferment.
-Tommy.-Ferment! pray, what is that?
-The Woman.-You shall see.
+She then led him into another room, where there was a large tub full of the juice of apples; and, taking up some in a cup, she desired him to taste whether it were cider.
+Tommy tasted, and said it was very sweet and pleasant, but not cider.-"Well," said the woman, "let us try another cask."-She then took some liquor out of a barrel, which she gave him; and Tommy, when he had tasted it, said that it really was cider.-" But pray," said he, " what do you do to the apple-juice to make it into cider?"- The Woman.-Nothing at all.-Tommy.
+How then should it become cider? for I am sure what you gave me at first is not cider.-The Woman.
+Why, we put the juice into a large cask, and let it stand in some warm place, where it soon begins to ferment.- Tommy.
+Ferment! pray what is that?-The Woman.
+You shall see.

-She then showed him another cask, and bade him observe the liquor that was in it.
-This he did, and saw it was covered all over with a thick scum and froth.
-Tommy.-And is this what you call fermentation?
-The Woman.-Yes, master.
-Tommy.-And what is the reason of it?
-The Woman.-That I do not know, indeed; but when we have pressed the juice out, as I told you, we put it into a cask and let it stand in some warm place, and in a short time it begins to work or ferment of itself, as you see; and after this fermentation has continued some time, it acquires the taste and properties of cider, and then we draw it off into casks and sell it, or else keep it for our own use.
-And I am told this is the manner in which they make wine in other countries.
-Tommy.-What! is wine made of apples, then?

-The Woman.-No, master; wine is made of grapes, but they squeeze the juice out, and treat it in the same manner as we do the juice of the apples.
-Tommy.- I declare this is very curious indeed.
-Then cider is nothing but wine made of apples?
+She then showed him another large tub, and bade him observe the liquor that was in it.
+This he did, and saw it was covered all over with a thick scum and froth.-Tommy.
+And is this what you call fermentation? - The Woman.
+Yes, master. - Tommy.
+And what is the reason of it?-The Woman.
+That I do not know indeed; but when we have pressed the juice out, as I told you, we put it into a cask, and let it stand in some warm place; and in a short time it begins to work, or ferment, of itself, as you see; and after this fermentation has continued some time, it acquires the taste and properties of cider; and then we draw it off into casks and sell it, or else keep it for our own use.
+And I am told this is the manner in which they make wine in other countries.-Tommy.
+What, is wine made of apples, then?-The Woman.
+No, master; wine is made of grapes, but they squeeze the juice out, and treat it in the same manner as we do the juice of the apples.-Tommy.
+I declare this is very curious indeed.
+Then eider is nothing but wine made of apples?

-While they were conversing in this manner a little clean girl came and brought Tommy an earthen porringer full of new milk, with a large slice of brown bread.
-Tommy took it, and ate with so good a relish that he thought he had never made a better breakfast in his life.
+While they were conversing in this manner, a little clean girl came and brought Tommy an earthen porringer full of new milk, with a large slice of brown bread.
+Tommy took it, and ate with so good a relish, that he thought he had never made a better breakfast in his life.

-When Harry and he had eaten their breakfast, Tommy told him it was time they should return home, so he thanked the good woman for her kindness, and putting his hand into his pocket, pulled out a shilling, which he desired her to accept.
-"No, God bless you, my little dear!" said the woman, "I will not take a farthing off you for the world.
-What though my husband and I are poor, yet we are able to get a living by our labour, and give a mess of milk to a traveller without hurting ourselves."
+When Harry and he had eaten their breakfast, Tommy told him it was time they should return home; so he thanked the good woman for her kindness, and putting his hand into his pocket, pulled out a shilling, which he desired her to accept.-" No, God bless you, my little dear!" said the woman; "I will not take a farthing of you for the world.
+What though my husband and I are poor, we are able to get a living by our labour, and give a mess of milk to a traveller, without hurting ourselves."